 Ground turkey spices

-- Chop onion and carrot into small pieces.
-Peel potatoes and cut into 1 cm cubes.
+- Chop the onion and carrot into small pieces.
+Peel the potatoes and cut them into 1 cm cubes.

 - Heat a large pot over medium heat.
 Add the butter and oil.

 - Once the butter has melted, add the diced onion and cook for about 1 minute until it starts to soften.

 - Add the diced carrot and cook for an additional 5 minutes.

 - Pour the chicken stock into the pot.
 Bring the mixture to a boil.